by Carolyn Thomas ♥ @HeartSisters

-I find this slide exasperating, especially since this speaker’s content was clearly not vetted by Stanford University, especially given the amount of time I devote here on Heart Sisters and during my women’s heart health presentations to urging my audiences and readers NOT to drive themselves to hospital if they believe they’re experiencing cardiac symptoms.
+I find this slide exasperating, especially since this speaker’s content was clearly not vetted by Stanford University, and even more so given the amount of time I devote here on Heart Sisters and during my women’s heart health presentations to urging my audiences and readers NOT to drive themselves to hospital if they believe they’re experiencing cardiac symptoms.

-I’m especially testy abut this issue because I too was one of those ill-informed people who got into my little green car at the airport and drove for miles ON THE HIGHWAY despite textbook heart attack symptoms that were so bad I couldn’t walk more than five steps.
-The only reason, I believe, that I survived driving myself around town in mid-heart attack was that it was approximately 2:30 a.m. and there were no other cars on the road (at least, from what I remember. . .)
+I’m especially testy about this issue because I too was one of those ill-informed people who got into my little green car at the airport and drove for miles ON THE HIGHWAY despite textbook heart attack symptoms that were so bad I couldn’t walk more than five steps.
+The only reason that I survived driving myself around town in mid-heart attack was that it was approximately 2:30 a.m. and there were no other cars on the road (at least, from what I remember. . .)

 - severe chest pains = okay to drive

-As reported in the Wall Street Journal (full disclosure: an article that also includes an interview with me), the Yale Heart Study found that 13% of people experiencing heart attack symptoms drove themselves to hospital, and a whopping 41% reported that someone else drove them to Emergency.
+As reported in the Wall Street Journal (full disclosure: an article that also includes an interview with me), the Yale Heart Study found that 13 per cent of people experiencing heart attack symptoms drove themselves to hospital, and a whopping 41 per cent reported that someone else drove them to Emergency.

 Why don’t all people call 911 during a heart attack?
 According to Dr. Angelo Alonzo of the Yale Heart Study, some patients said they were worried about the cost of ambulance; others said they would be embarrassed to have neighbours see them taken away on a gurney by paramedics.